 - Any reasons why there may be restrictions on data sharing, for example;

-- Development arrangements through Cancer Research Technology including intellectual property protection and commercialisation
+- Development arrangements with our Commercial Partnerships team including intellectual property protection and commercialisation

 - Confidentiality, ethical or consent issues that may arise with the use of data involving human subjects.

 Funding committees will monitor investigators' progress in implementing their data management and sharing plan.
-However, Cancer Research UK understands that an investigator may need to adapt the method and timelines for sharing during the course of the study - for example, when potential intellectual property arises unexpectedly.
+However, we understand that an investigator may need to adapt the method and timelines for sharing during the course of the study – for example, when potential intellectual property arises unexpectedly.

-Data which might have the potential to be exploited commercially or otherwise to deliver patient benefit should be discussed with your technology transfer office and Cancer Research Technology prior to data sharing.
+Data which might have the potential to be exploited commercially or otherwise to deliver patient benefit should be discussed with your technology transfer office and our Commercial Partnerships team prior to data sharing.

 Any intellectual property issues or plans for commercialisation that may affect data sharing should be addressed in the data sharing plan.
-Cancer Research UK understands that unexpected intellectual property may arise during the course of the study and investigators may need to depart from their data sharing plan to protect intellectual property and for any other necessary steps to be taken.
+We understand that unexpected intellectual property may arise during the course of the study and investigators may need to depart from their data sharing plan to protect intellectual property and for any other necessary steps to be taken.